tc39/notes/meetings/2020-02/february-4.md

 JHD: It just needs to be clear in the notes that I do not agree to this long-term, but only for the duration of this meeting.

-LBR: +1 what JHD said
+LEO: +1 what JHD said

 MBS: With that in mind, I will personally volunteer to work with counsel to come up with proposals.